kn0xy/ncsl/README.md

-# ncsl
+# Northside Christian Softball League
-Website for Northside Christian Softball League
+Custom AJAX site I created for the Northside Christian Softball League.

+More info will be added soon